Brand Value: Why Customers Define It, Not Your Bottom Line

 If your customers perceive a high value in what you offer, beyond just the nuts and bolts of the product or service, you’re not constantly fighting a race to the bottom on price.
 People will pay a premium for certainty.
 For a great experience.
 For the feeling of being understood and valued.
 For the trust that you’ll get it right.

-A study by Motista for a US audience found that customers who feel an emotional connection to a brand have a 306% higher lifetime value and will recommend the company at a rate of 71%, rather than the average rate of 45% [source].
+A study by Motista for a US audience found that customers who feel an emotional connection to a brand have a 306% higher lifetime value and are 71% more likely to recommend the company, compared with the average 45%.
 That emotional connection is brand value.
 And it allows for healthier margins.

 It Drives Word-of-Mouth: Your Best (and Cheapest) Marketing